takavfx/gptwriter.vim/README.md

 ### Ask GPT and let he/she write

-GPTWriter writes response from GPT (ChatGPT) at the cursor in an active buffer.
+GPTWriter writes response from GPT (ChatGPT) at the cursor in current buffer.
 Execute `GPTWrite` command with arg like this:

 ```